Natascha Tuznik, D.O., F.A.C.P.

 Philosophy of Care

-My personal philosophy of care is deeply rooted in the respect for each individual patient and in considering each patient's background as it applies to their medical history.
-In keeping an open-minded approach, I believe this allows patients to feel comfortable enough to be an active member of their own care.
+My personal philosophy of care is deeply rooted in caring for each patient with the utmost respect by considering them as a unique individual.
+I consider each patient's life, background, experiences and preferences as it applies to their medical history.
+By keeping this open-minded approach, my hope is that all of my patients will feel comfortable enough with me to be an active participant in their own care, in turn contributing to enhanced health literacy, self-care, patient satisfaction and overall improved health outcomes.

-I pride myself on the ability to perform a comprehensive analysis of all the information of each patient's unique situation and in doing so, formulate their best plan of care.
-I strive for transparent communication including discussing the reasons for an Infectious Disease referral, which can be a daunting, but overall important experience in the patient's comprehensive health care.
+I strive to perform a thorough analysis of each patient's unique situation and in doing so, formulate the best individualized plan of care.
+This includes clear and transparent communication, including discussing the reasons for an infectious disease referral, which are essential components of each patient’s continuum of care.

 Dr. Tuznik is an infectious disease specialist and former hospitalist who specializes in general infectious diseases and infection control practices in the hospital environment.

-She has particular interests in transplant medicine, both bone marrow and solid organ, caring for patients with HIV, in addition to travel & tropical medicine - a passion stemming from her time spent on active duty with the U.S. Air Force caring for veterans stateside and in theater.
+Her areas of special clinical interest and expertise include transplant medicine (including bone marrow and solid organ), general medical education, and travel & tropical medicine - a passion stemming from her time spent on active duty with the U.S. Air Force caring for veterans both stateside and in theater.

-Dr. Tuznik is intimately involved in infection prevention and antimicrobial stewardship in order to reduce the overuse and misappropriation of vital antimicrobial agents.
+Dr. Tuznik is closely involved in infection prevention practices, including the COVID-19 pandemic, and antimicrobial stewardship which aims to reduce the overuse and misappropriation of vital antimicrobial agents.

-Dr. Tuznik is passionate about teaching and mentoring learners including medical students, residents, and fellows --an endeavor she continues to enthusiastically pursue.
-She has previously published research primarily in the area of HIV.
-Presently, Dr. Tuznik is focused on process improvement as well as the areas of of transplant infectious disease, infection control, and antimicrobial stewardship.
+Dr. Tuznik is passionate about teaching and mentoring learners including medical students, residents, and fellows.
+In the summer of 2021, she transitioned into the role of associate program director of the infectious diseases fellowship at UC Davis.
+This is an endeavor she has aspired to and is thrilled about filling.
+She has previously published research, primarily in the area of HIV.
+In addition to medical education, Dr. Tuznik is also focused on process improvement as well as the areas of transplant infectious disease, infection control, antimicrobial stewardship, and travel & tropical medicine.

-D.O., NOVA Southeastern College of Osteopathic Medicine, 2006
+D.O., NOVA Southeastern University College of Osteopathic Medicine, Davie FL 2006

-Infectious Disease, San Antonio Uniformed Health Services Education Consortium, 2011-13
+Infectious Disease, San Antonio Uniformed Health Services Education Consortium, San Antonio TX 2011-2013

 American Board of Internal Medicine, 2018